 You can help.
 Please make your gift today.
 Together we can keep the passion for agriculture alive.
 Forever.

 Just like Orion, I remember my first calf, too.
 My Daisy taught me more that summer than any teacher.
 And, just like Orion, I know that my passion for agriculture and, especially livestock, was born in Daisy’s pasture.

 As you may know, I’ve been around the livestock industry for more than a few years.
 In my retirement, I spend my time working on projects that I think matter.
 Recently, a challenge came to me that I was compelled to accept.

 My request is that you consider a gift or multi-year pledge in support of this worthy project.
-If you would like to visit more about this, I or one of our distinguished committee members would be very pleased to speak with you.

 With best regards,